tt6746690/Courses/CSC369/lecture/w4/README.md

             + average turnaround time
                 + a. `8 + 12 + 16 + 20 / 4 = 14`
                 + b. `4 + 8 + 12 + 20 / 4 = 11` provably optimal
+        + discussion
+            + long running process may starve to death againast a queue of small jobs
     + _Shortest Remaining Time Next_
         + picks process whose remaining run time is shortest.
 If a new job arrives, compare with current process' remaining time.
 The current process suspended and new job starts if new job needs less time
             + preemptive version of shortest job first